What is Regression Testing? Test Cases (Example)

 • With this testing, you ensure that the modifications and bug fixes have not changed the existing functionalities and features.

-• It facilitates efficient development in building products.
+• It facilitates efficient product development.

 • Overall, it maintains the stability of the software.